IlijazM/wordle-react/tutorial.md

 ## Goal to guess

 We now need a word to guess.
-Let's create use a state for that and pick one randomly.
+Let's use a state for that and pick one randomly.

 ```js
 function getRandomWord() {